yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 This document describes a protocol enabling native apps from any app publisher, using the {{App2App}} pattern, to achieve native user navigation without requiring a web browser.

-The native navigation is retained also when the Client uses any number of OAuth brokers to federate across trust domains, while offering highest levels of security.
+Native navigation UX is retained regardless of any number of OAuth brokers federating the request across trust domains, while offering highest levels of security.

 --- middle